 Do you want to get better or look better?
 A wise man once said, “Allow yourself to be held accountable, because accountability before man is a stepping stone to integrity before God.”

-For discussion; what do you think would happen to your struggle if you got a good accountability partner to help you?
-Anything at all?
+Be honest: what do you think would happen to your struggle if you got a good accountability partner to help you?